amadeuio/pokememory/README.md

 # Pokememory

-Memory game using Pokemon.
-The goal is to click every pokemon exactly once.
+Pokemon memory game with React.
+The goal is to click every Pokemon exactly once.

 ## Demo